maxcountryman/flask-login/docs/index.rst

 Localization
 ============
-By default, the `LoginManager` ``flash``es messages when a user is required to log in.
+By default, the `LoginManager` uses ``flash`` to display messages when a user is required to log in.
 These messages are in English.
-If you require localization, you can set the `localize_callback` attribute of `LoginManager` to a function to be called with these messages before they're ``flash``ed, e.g. ``gettext``.
-This function will be called with the message and its return value will be ``flash``ed.
+If you require localization, set the `localize_callback` attribute of `LoginManager` to a function to be called with these messages before they're sent to ``flash``, e.g. ``gettext``.
+This function will be called with the message and its return value will be sent to ``flash`` instead.

 API Documentation